Instagram has quickly become an effective business tool for building brand awareness and gaining new affluent customers.

 Conversion phase: Instagram drives sales

 Social commerce is on the rise, and Instagram plays centre stage.
-With 72 percent of users’ purchase decisions influenced by the platform, Instagram is starting to show its impact as a serious sales channel.
+With 72% of users’ purchase decisions influenced by the platform, Instagram is starting to show its impact as a serious sales channel.

 In its continuous attempt to appeal to even more businesses, Instagram is rolling out more features including in-app shopping.
 Eligible businesses can now tag products in their organic posts, with a direct link to shop.
 In just a few easy taps, Instagrammers can access pricing and product details and make a purchase.
 The shopping on Instagram feature was initially only available in the US, but Instagram recently announced that they will be rolling out the shopping experience across more countries, starting with Australia, Brazil, Canada, France, Germany, Italy, Spain and the UK.